infracloudio/jellyfin-acorn/tutorial.md

 [Jellyfin](https://jellyfin.org/) is the volunteer-built media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.
 Your media, your server, your way.

 Jellyfin is a popular media server solution, valued for its open-source nature and robust features that empower users to manage and stream their media content seamlessly.
 When deployed on [Acorn](http://www.acorn.io) platform offering a generous free sandbox accessible to all through GitHub registration, Jellyfin gains distinct advantages.
 To deploy an application on Acorn we need to define our application as an [Acornfile](https://docs.acorn.io/reference/acornfile), which will produce the Acorn Image that we can deploy on the platform.
 In this tutorial, we will explore how to provision a sample Jellyfin Server on Acorn.

-If you’re the kind of person who likes to skip to the end, you can [deploy the sample application in your sandbox now](https://acorn.io/run/ghcr.io/infracloudio/jellyfin-acorn:v4.3.0-1?ref=slayer321&name=moodle) and just start poking around in it.
-Sandbox deployments in Acorn are restricted by size, and run for two hours, so it should provide plenty of time for you to evaluate and test anything.
-You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to keep Moodle application running for long durations
+If you want to skip to the end, just click [Run in Acorn](https://acorn.io/run/ghcr.io/infracloudio/jellyfin-acorn:v10.%23.%23-%23?ref=slayer321&name=jellyfin) to launch the app immediately in a free sandbox environment.
+All you need to join is a GitHub ID to create an account.

 If you want to follow along, I’ll walk through the steps to deploy Jellyfin using Acorn.